 These regulations shall come into operation on the day on which the Acts Amendment (Western Australian Meat Industry Authority) Act 1984 is proclaimed to come into operation 1.

-3. Interpretation
+3. Terms used

 (1) In these regulations, unless the contrary intention appears —